ibm-cloud-architecture/refarch-kc-gitops/README.md

 Prerequisites:
 - Strimzi operator must be installed, and configured to watch all namespaces.
-- Appsody operator must be installed, and configured to watch all namespaces.
 - Open Liberty operator must be installed, and configured to watch all namespaces.

 #### Deploying microservices: